victorteokw/graphql-joker/README.md

 Amur is an ambitious project and it still has a long way to go.

 - Version 0.8
+  - Basic sequelize support
+- Version 0.9
   - CLI user experience
+  - use eslint to transform user generated code if available
   - configurability
-  - more cli behavior tests
-  - use eslint to transform user generated code if available
   - dependencies reliability
-- Version 0.9
+- Version 0.10
   - query filter, sorting and pagination feature
-- Version 1.0
-  - the first stable release
-  - website should goes online
-  - publicize and popularize this project

 # License